 The Boulder-Nablus Sister City Project is a member-based organization.
 We have 50 current members and over 130 who have participated over the years.
 The membership elects the Board of Directors to two year terms every spring at our Annual Members’ Meeting.
 The current board of directors are as follows:

-Essrea Cherin, President and Co-Founder.
+Essrea Cherin, Vice President and Co-Founder.
 Essrea, mother of a college student, is the Executive Director of Media in the Public Interest.
 As a Conflict Management professional for two decades, she has worked with organizations, groups, couples and individuals to transform conflicts.

 Essrea has been on the faculty at Regis University in the Communications Department since 2001.
 She was the Coordinator of the Board of Directors for the Abraham Path Initiative, a project focused on peaceful coexistence in the Middle East, and formerly on the Board of Trustees of Shining Mountain Waldorf School.
 She is the RTD Eco-Pass coordinator for her neighborhood.

 Julia Halaby, Secretary, recently retired as a teacher at Boulder High School.

 Liv Lewin, Treasurer, is a Senior Transportation Planner for the City of Boulder.

 Mekhala Natavar, recently retired as a Professor of Dance at Princeton University.